 4. Lift Your Knees

-I absolutely think the real secret to running is simply showing up day after day to run, and that is the first thing you must do to build endurance.
+I absolutely think the real secret to running is simply showing up day after day to run.
+And that’s the first thing you must do to build endurance.

 1. Eat Healthy

-When your diet is healthy you will quite naturally increase your physical stamina and focus which can’t do anything but help you with speed and endurance when you run.
+When your diet is healthy you will quite naturally increase your foritude and focus.

 2. Stay Hydrated Always